elqal3awii/WebSecurity-Academy-with-Rust/Access control vulnerabilities/User role can be modified in user profile/README.md

 ~$ cargo run
 ```

-# Expected Output
+## Expected Output

 ```
-1. Logging in as wiener..
+⦗1⦘ Logging in as wiener..
 OK
-2. Changing roleid to 2..
+⦗2⦘ Changing the roleid to 2..
 OK
-3. Fetching the admin panel..
-OK
+⦗3⦘ Deleting carlos from the admin panel..
-4. Deleting carlos..
 OK
 🗹 The lab should be marked now as solved
 ```